radicalgeek/pg_analyser/README.md

 2. **Oversized Columns** Checks for oversized character lengths and identifies the maximum data size used by a record in a column.
 Works for both strings and numeric precision.

 3. **Index Usage and Types**: Evaluates the usage of existing indexes to identify unused or rarely used indexes that may consume unnecessary resources as well as duplicate indexes.
-Suggests more efficient index types where applicable (GIN indexes for type 'text[], BRIN indexes for large tables with monotonically increasing columns and GiST indexes for geometric data) Also ensure foreign key columns are indexed.
+Suggests more efficient index types where applicable (GIN indexes for type text[], BRIN indexes for large tables with monotonically increasing columns and GiST indexes for geometric data) Also ensure foreign key columns are indexed.

 4. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilised.